textpattern/textpattern.github.io/tags/shortcodes/custom-short-tags-and-shortcodes.md

 ## When short-tag preference is disabled

-If you opt to disable short-tag functionality in the Preferences panel, you can still use the shortcode Form via an `output_form` tag like this:
+Whether or not you opt to disable short-tag functionality in the Preferences panel, you can still use the shortcode Form via an `output_form` tag like this:

 ```
 <txp:output_form yield form="figure" />